ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 ##### Solution

-Tables with BLOB, byte, and nibble data types are migrated using aexport and iloader.
+Tables with BLOB, byte, and nibble data types are migrated using aexport and iLoader.

 #### Some data of bit, varbit, and nibble data types migrated from Altibase 6.1.1 and earlier versions do not match the original database.